 Intrigued as I was by these beautiful photos of a sparking white hill town and its ghostly yet compelling old town called the Sassi, I looked to find more information about this little jewel in the deep south of Italy that most people have never heard of.

-My husband and I pass the signs for Eboli as we drive south from Rome going ever deeper in the southern regions of Italy on our way to our place in Calabria.
+Eboli is an ancient hill town in Campania, southern Italy.
+My husband and I pass the signs for Eboli as we drive south from Rome, going ever deeper into the southern regions of Italy on our way to our place in Calabria.

 On one side you have long stretches of impossibly blue Mediterranean Sea reaching out to the horizon.
 On the other side dramatic and jutting mountains and cliffs where tiny medieval hill towns cling to the ridges by their toenails looking like mushrooms clustered on a tree trunk.